Are you charging what you're worth?

 How to Calculate Overhead Costs

-This formula calculates expenses per job:
+This formula works out expenses per job:

 2. Divide by the number of completed jobs.